 Not sure how to find your purpose in life?
 Follow this innovative process.

-Have you been struggling with the process of finding purpose in life?
+Have you been struggling with the process of finding purpose in your life or work?
 If so, you may need to use a more effective approach: the innovative design thinking method.

 Many people think finding purpose in life entails this miraculous revelation where, out of nowhere, all of your life experiences suddenly culminate in a big aha moment.